mennucc/btrfs_care/README.md

 That example reruns scrubs whenever the previous pass is 30+ days old (default is 50 days).

+### Customize Balance Strategy

+Balance runs can be tuned per invocation with `--balance {auto,soft,full,no}` and the optional `--auto-balance-threshold PCT`:

+- `auto` (default): Inspect metadata/data free space and run balance only when either drops below the threshold (default 15%), using usage passes `0/5/10/15`.
+Adjust the trigger with `--auto-balance-threshold 12.5`.
+- `soft`: Always run incremental passes at `0/5/10/20/30` usage for both data and metadata—lighter than a full sweep but still proactive.
+- `full`: Keep the original 0-90% passes in 10% steps (plus the 5% pass) for the most aggressive rebalancing.
+- `no`: Skip balance entirely (scrubs still run according to `--scrub-max-age-days`).

+`--auto-balance-threshold` only has an effect when `--balance=auto`; other modes always follow their fixed pass sets.

+Pair this flag with `--no-act` or `--test-debug` when you want to validate the control flow without touching live disks.

 ### Configuration

 Edit these defaults near the top of the script if you want different baseline behavior: